marexandre/marexandre.github.io/_posts/2015-01-01-a-bit-about-some-past.markdown

 ![Workflow](/assets/a-bit-about-the-past/workflow-table.jpg)

-This photo was taken while rehearsal.
-The truth is that this was an one shot video, but when watching it on the screen it kind of seems that those three people are in deferent places, but in reality they are just working on one big table at the same time, and that is the secret for not using VFX.
+This photo was taken during the rehearsal.
+When watching the final version on different screens it would seem that the three people are in deferent places, doing their own thing in a different environment but in reality they are sitting at one big table and working at the same time, and that is the biggest secret for not using VFX or video editing to make it seem like the video was edited to be one video.
 We probably did like 8 or 9 takes to get it right.
 Here are some photos from the that day:

 ![Workflow backs tage](/assets/a-bit-about-the-past/workflow-backstage.jpg)

-Was fortunate enough to have a very nice studio at the university that we could use almost anytime we needed.
-It's also very nice to have some friends whom will help you out with filming, acting + etc.
+At out university we were fortunate enough to have a very nice studio that we could use almost anytime we wanted.
+As a student and without a budget it was always nice to have some friends helping each other with filming, acting + etc.

 ![Workspace](/assets/a-bit-about-the-past/workspace.jpg)

 Workspace at the university was something like this.
-Yup that's a [PowerBookG4](http://apple-history.com/compare/pg4_15167/mbp_15_mid_12) :)
+Yep, that's a [PowerBookG4](http://apple-history.com/compare/pg4_15167/mbp_15_mid_12), haha, time does fly by ;)

 <hr>
 ## Modeling